nlesc-nano/CAT/docs/4_optional.rst

 :attr:`optional.ligand.cosmo-rs`          Perform a property calculation with COSMO-RS on the ligand.

 :attr:`optional.qd.dirname`               The name of the directory where all quantum dots will be stored.
+:attr:`optional.qd.construct_qd`          Whether or not the quantum dot should actually be constructed or not.
 :attr:`optional.qd.optimize`              Optimize the quantum dot (i.e. core + all ligands).
 :attr:`optional.qd.bulkiness`             Calculate the :math:`V_{bulk}`, a ligand- and core-sepcific descriptor of a ligands' bulkiness.
 :attr:`optional.qd.activation_strain`     Perform an activation strain analyses.